-My computer skills are on the decline because these days I mostly use my iPhone.
-I pretty around my trailer, ageing features and attractions as time permits.
-I have advanced DIY skills in RV and household plumbing and electric.
+My computer skills are on the decline these days because my main computer is my iPhone.
+I have pretty strong DIY skills in RV and home plumbing and electrical.

 Our four cats stay at homes and severely chastise us when we return.

 I love joining the owners of 200 fiberglass trailers at our annual Quartzsite gathering each February.
 Other than that, I look for chances to get off grid.
-My trailer has ample solar and batteries to support me indefinitely.
-My limitation ideas my limited tank size, but even they are amongst twice there size of my previous trailer, a classic 1987 Bigfoot fiver (also fiberglass).
+My trailer has ample solar and batteries to support me.
+My main limitation is tank size, but at least they are almost twice the size of those in my previous trailer, a classic 1987 Bigfoot fiver (also fiberglass).

 21 foot 2017 Escape fifth wheel.
 It is 21' long and 7'6" wide.
 I tow with a 2013 F150 truck.

 Had a great visit while they were at our location.Welcome back anytime.

 A short but fun visit.
 We really enjoyed meeting Rich and his daughter.
 Very friendly and interesting to talk to, and if you like coffee, Rich is your man.
 Welcome back anytime.

 Thanks, Rich, for the good conversation and the great coffee you roasted for us.
 I'm telling my pals about your coffee and at least one expressed an interest.
 I've watched the INeedCoffee web instructions and am looking at poppery 1's.
 Soon I'll be hitting the Charlottetown thrift stores saying, "Rich sent me.
 Where's the pop corn air poppers?"
 We'll see.
 But you impressed us!
 Our regards to Marina and her Tufts journey.